 mamba install matplotlib scipy pandas -y

-Building an Apptainer image requires root access.
-You can build an image on Berzelius with a few restrictions using the fakeroot feature.
-The fakeroot feature allows an unprivileged user to run a container as a "fake root" user by leveraging user namespace UID/GID mapping.
-A "fake root" user has almost the same administrative rights as root but only inside the container and the requested namespaces.
+The fakeroot feature allows an unprivileged user to act as a “fake root” inside the container by leveraging user namespace UID/GID mapping.
+This provides nearly the same administrative privileges as the real root user, but only within the container and its associated namespaces.

 apptainer build --fakeroot pytorch_2.0.1.sif pytorch_2.0.1.def